rberlind/hashicorp-demo/README.md

 1. `export VAULT_TOKEN=<root_token>`, replacing \<root_token\> with the root token returned in the previous step.
 1. Run `./setup_vault.sh` to do the rest of the Vault initialization and to start the Nomad server.
 You should see output like this:

-"Before running this, you must first do the following: vault init -key-shares=1 -key-threshold=1 which will give you and Unseal Key 1 and Initial Root Token vault unseal to which you must provide the Unseal Key 1 export VAULT_TOKEN=<Initial_Root_Token>
+>Before running this, you must first do the following:
+>    vault init -key-shares=1 -key-threshold=1
+>which will give you and Unseal Key 1 and Initial Root Token
+>    vault unseal
+>to which you must provide the Unseal Key 1
+>    export VAULT_TOKEN=<Initial_Root_Token>
-Setting up Vault policy and role
+>Setting up Vault policy and role
-Policy 'nomad-server' written.
+>Policy 'nomad-server' written.
-Success!
-Data written to: auth/token/roles/nomad-cluster The generated Vault token is: a6065b61-1edb-0941-e5ee-ad44eff6a525 Setting up the Vault SSH secret backend
+>Success!
+Data written to: auth/token/roles/nomad-cluster
+>The generated Vault token is: a6065b61-1edb-0941-e5ee-ad44eff6a525
+>Setting up the Vault SSH secret backend
-Successfully mounted 'ssh' at 'ssh'!
+>Successfully mounted 'ssh' at 'ssh'!
-Success!
-Data written to: ssh/roles/otp_key_role Testing that we can generate a password
+>Success!
+Data written to: ssh/roles/otp_key_role
+>Testing that we can generate a password
-Key            	Value
+>Key            	Value
----            	-----
+>---            	-----
-lease_id       	ssh/creds/otp_key_role/60849dd8-d537-f090-3723-19d379036b7b
+>lease_id       	ssh/creds/otp_key_role/60849dd8-d537-f090-3723-19d379036b7b
-lease_duration 	768h0m0s
+>lease_duration 	768h0m0s
-lease_renewable	false
+>lease_renewable	false
-ip             	172.17.0.1
+>ip             	172.17.0.1
-key            	5222138a-012e-a2c8-b035-100337777eb6
+>key            	5222138a-012e-a2c8-b035-100337777eb6
-key_type       	otp
+>key_type       	otp
-port           	22
+>port           	22
-username       	root
+>username       	root

-Success!
-Data written to: sys/policy/ssh_policy nomad start/running, process 28035"
+>Success!
+Data written to: sys/policy/ssh_policy
+>nomad start/running, process 28035

 ## Verification Steps
 Verify that Nomad is running with `ps -ef | grep nomad`.
 You should see "/usr/local/bin/nomad agent -config=/etc/nomad.d/nomad.hcl".